Pan's Very Own Shadow

 One of the happy results of Saturn's 29-year revolution around the sun is the changing elevation of the sun seen from the planet, and the changing elevation of the shadows of the rings and moons that the sun's apparent motion brings.

-The image was taken in visible light with NASA's Cassini spacecraft narrow-angle camera on 12 February 2009.
+The image was taken in visible light with NASA's Cassini spacecraft narrow-angle camera on Feb.
+12, 2009.
 This view looks toward the un-illuminated side of the rings from about 55 degrees above the ringplane.
-The view was obtained at a distance of approximately 997,000 km (619,000 miles) from Pan and at a sun-Pan-spacecraft, or phase, angle of 112 degrees.
-Image scale is 6 km (4 miles) per pixel.
+The view was obtained at a distance of approximately 997,000 kilometers (619,000 miles) from Pan and at a sun-Pan-spacecraft, or phase, angle of 112 degrees.
+Image scale is 6 kilometers (4 miles) per pixel.